 Seed: Flowers mature to a smooth fleshy red rose hip that contains numerous achenes (the true seeds).
 The flower sepals persist on the apex of the hip.

-Habitat: The plant grows from a central crown with a tap root and shallow rhizomes that allow the plant to spread vegetatively, and it can do quite well in spreading.
+Habitat: Pasture Rose grows from a central crown with a tap root and shallow rhizomes that allow the plant to spread vegetatively, and it can do quite well in spreading.
 The plant prefers full sun, but tolerates some shade, on a wide range of moist to dry soils.
 It is primarily a plant of the open prairies, upland woods and roadsides.

 Names: The genus Rosa is Latin for 'rose'.
 The species name, carolina, refers to the Carolinas, the location of the type species.
 There are no other scientific name synonyms for this species, which is a bit unusual.
 The author name for the plant classification, 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: See this comparison chart of the six species of wild rose in the Garden.

 Above: Flower are usually solitary and on new green growth from prior year stems, and without prickles.

 Below: The flower petals have a slight notch at the tip.
 Note the fine veining.
 2nd photo - The 5 green sepals and the hypanthium of the flower have numerous stalked glands